 - No more than a total 15 points of non-law may be cross-credited or substituted in terms of Regulation 5(b) and 5(c).
 At least 165 points must be chosen from Group B 300-level LAWS courses. - Regulation K1 of the General Course and Examination Regulations provides for a maximum of 120 points cross-credited between two degrees.
-LAWS 101, LAWS 110 and 75 points of non-law results in 120 points in common.
-In addition LLB Regulation 5(b) permits a further 15 points in common. - A candidate for a Bachelor of Commerce who has been credited with AFIS 253 or ACCT 256 for passing the LLB courses specified in Regulation 6(a) of the Regulations for the Bachelor of Commerce is also entitled to cross-credit courses for the LLB under this Regulation.
+LAWS 101; LAWS 110 (if credited to the other degree) and 75 points of non-law (LLB Regulation 1(c)) count towards the 120 points in common.
+In addition LLB Regulation 5(b) permits a further 15 points in common.